Blue White Simple Financial Tips Blog Banner 16 3

 However, maned wolves aren’t as fluffy as most foxes because of their shorter but still luxuriously smooth coat.
 The tail of a maned wolf appears much shorter even though it is significantly longer than a fox’s.
 The tail is likewise around the same length.

-Maned wolves live alone, much like foxes.
+Maned wolves live alone, much animals like foxes.
 Outside of the mating season, it is quite uncommon that they will be spotted with other maned wolves.
 In addition, plants, such as wolf apples, account for more than half of their diet.

 11. Crab-eating Fox